floydremmerswaal/probnetkat/README.md

 Two options are available: compiling a ProbNetKAT (PNK) program to network simulator Ns3 code, or running interference directly on the program.

 # Instructions
 Make sure you have ns3 installed if you wish to simulate running PNK programs.
+For instructions on how to install ns3, please see https://www.nsnam.org/docs/release/3.40/installation/html/index.html

 Run